namvnngu/namvnngu.github.io/drafts/writing-2025-03-25-how-did-i-build-my-website.md

 styling, such as BEM, OOCSS, SMACSS, Atomic CSS, ITCSS or CUBE CSS.
 Eventually, I chose [CUBE CSS](https://cube.fyi).
 CUBE stands for Composition Utility Block Exception, and obviously, CSS stands for Cascading Style Sheets.
-I knew this methodology thanks to Kevin Powell amazing video called [A look at the CUBE CSS methodology in action](https://youtu.be/NanhQvnvbR8).
+I knew this methodology thanks to Kevin Powell amazing video,
+[A look at the CUBE CSS methodology in action](https://youtu.be/NanhQvnvbR8).

 The reason why I chose CUBE CSS is because its website mentions: